GregoryBWilson/Mapping_Earthquakes/README.md

 ## 1 Purpose

 I have just landed a job as a Data Visualization Specialist at the Disaster Reporting Network(DRN), a non-profit company that provides data driven reporting on disasters around the world.
 I have been tasked with building insightful visualizations with interactive features on earthquakes from around the world.
-I support website and mobile application development using the latest GeoJSON data from the US Geological Survey.
+I support website and mobile application development, using the latest GeoJSON data from the US Geological Survey.
 Using JavaScript, D3, Leaflet and MapBox, I have plotted the data in various layers for use by the DRN team members.

 ## 2 Results

-The application has been developed in three step that are described in the following sections:
+The application has been developed in three steps that are described in the following sections:

 - 2.1 Add Tectonic Plate Data
 - 2.2 Major Earthquake Data
-- 2.3 an Additional Map
+- 2.3 Add an Additional Map

 The corresponding HTML and JavaScript files for each step has been saved in the repository as: